12 Ways To Unleash Your Inner Courage

 ~ Vernon Howard ~

-8. Make a list of the following and review it on a regular or as-needed basis to serve as empowering reminders:
+8. Create a checklist of the following and periodically review it for empowering reinforcement:

-It enables you to empower yourself within the gift moment by recalling past victories, courageous acts, and so on.
-“I’ve done it before, so I can do it again,” you’re telling yourself as you face the current venture.
-Or, “I’ve usually been successful in the past, so I could win again.”
+It allows you to empower yourself in the present moment by recalling past triumphs, courageous deeds, and so forth.
+As you confront the current challenge, you affirm to yourself, “I’ve accomplished it before, so I can do it again.”
+Alternatively, “I’ve consistently triumphed in the past, so I can prevail again.”

 Gaining this ability will enable you to confront the world with courage and confidence, taking each step as it comes, no matter the situation.
-You’ll feel comfortable acting even when you’re not fully prepared since you’ll be used to dealing with the unexpected (and having the ability to handle anything that comes your way).
+You will feel at ease taking action even when not entirely prepared because you will be accustomed to managing the unexpected and possessing the capability to handle whatever challenges arise.

 The ability to deal with the unexpected characterizes the difference between success and failure.